dominikastachura/mixed-messages/README.md

-# Codecademy Project - Mixed Messages - Unit 12 of the Fullstack engineer path
+# Codecademy Project - Mixed Messages

 A simple Node.js console application that generates a random quote from the popular tv series 'Supernatural' each time it runs.
 Built with JavaScript.